 Advanced study of selected literary works that develop a particular theme or genre.
 Topics vary from quarter to quarter; see Class Schedule.
 May be repeated for credit when topics vary.
 Will not apply toward an English major.
-Will apply toward General Studies.
 Prerequisite: General Studies literature.
 Offered odd years only.

-ENGL 315 ADVANCED FILM LITERATURE
+ENGL 315 GENRE FILM LITERATURE

 Study of selected films with emphasis on criticism of film form or socio-cultural expression.
-Will apply as an elective on the English major.
-Will apply toward General Studies.
-Prerequisite: ENGL 215.
+Either ENGL 312 or ENGL 315 will apply as an elective on the English major.
+Prerequisite: ENGL 215 or qualifying exam.
+Offered odd years only.
+(Course fee \$15)